 Exporting 360 spherical renders from Sketchup

-We often get asked how to create 360 renders from spatial design software so these words can be added to a Gallery in SuperViz.
+We often get asked how to create 360 renders from 3D design software so these words can be added as a 360 image to a Gallery in SuperViz.
 There is no single answer to this question.
 Each software tool has it’s own method.
 All options involve either purchasing a render plugin or using a built in tool in pro software.

 There are two great options that we recommend for rendering equirectangular images: